syncfusion-content/windowsforms-docs/WindowsForms/SfListView/CheckBoxSelectionMode.md

 ![](CheckBoxSelectionMode_images/CheckBoxSelectionMode_img2.png)

-* SynchronizeSelection: To synchronize the selection with sChecked state, set the `SfListView.CheckBoxSelectionMode` as SynchronizeSelection.
+* SynchronizeSelection: To synchronize the selection with IsChecked state, set the `SfListView.CheckBoxSelectionMode` as SynchronizeSelection.
 In this mode, you can select an item by checking the check box or select/deselect the item will check/uncheck the corresponding item checkbox.

 {% tabs %}
 {% highlight c# %}